 Many factors go into determining startup costs for a food truck business.
 There are also one-time costs and costs that can vary by location.

-One-time startup costs could consist of things like purchasing your food truck, a register or point-of-sale (POS) system, truck wrap, website design, office supplies, advertising and PR, and any professional, legal, or consulting fees.
-While that list is not comprehensive, it gives potential food truck owners an idea of some of the upfront expenses.
+One-time startup costs consist of expenses like purchasing your food truck, a register or point-of-sale (POS) system, a truck wrap, website design, office supplies, advertising and PR, and any professional, legal, or consulting fees.
+While this list is not comprehensive, it gives potential food truck owners an idea of some of the upfront expenses.

 “While we purchased the food truck itself for just $15,000, we didn’t realize that we’d spent more than double that to have it modified to fit the local fire and health regulations, which vary quite significantly depending on the municipality,” said Rachel Angulo, owner of La Cocinita food truck.

 Then there are the recurring costs such as payroll, ingredient sourcing, generator power for electricity, equipment rental, credit card processing and, of course, fuel.
-Every new food truck business will also have to obtain the proper licenses and permits, which vary depending on location.
+Every new food truck business also has to obtain the proper licenses and permits, which vary depending on location.